rikai/OpenYourMouth/Eggs/BoiledEggs.md

 ### Steps

 1. Put some water in a pan
-2. Bring the water  to boiling on the hob
+2. Bring the water  to boiling on the hob (range)
 3. Put the egg/s in the water
 4. Wait
 	- About 3 minutes for soft